jjjjjeb/NJAir_EDA/Historical_Air_Pollution_EDA.md

 ## Guiding Questions:

-1. What are some dangerous Toxic Air Pollutants to human's health?
+1. What are some Toxic Air Pollutants that are potentially dangerous to human health?
-2. Can they befound in New Jersey?
+2. Can they be found in New Jersey?
-3. Are the levels found in New Jersey dangerous?
+3. Are the levels found in New Jersey harmful to humans?

 ## Finding the data:
 Process: